fenago/react-graphql-course/md/lab_2.md

 the request will time out.
 This problem occurs because neither [res.send] nor [res.end], or any alternative is called.
 The second handler function is never executed when [next] is not run.

-As previously discussed, the [Hello World!] message is nice but not the best we can get.
-In development, it is completely okay for us to run two separate servers: one for the front end and one for the back end.

 Serving our production build